 Your baby’s brain is constantly evolving as it adapts to its new environment and begins to learn new skills.
 At this time, your baby might be hard at work mastering how to roll over or sit up.

-The first sleep regression occurs when your baby is about 4 months old, and others might occur in the future.
+The first sleep regression often happens when your baby is about 4 months old, and others might occur in the future.
 Since it’s the first, the 4-month sleep regression is often the hardest for parents.

-If your baby was previously sleeping well throughout the night and then all of a sudden, they are not, it might be a sleep regression.
+If your baby was previously sleeping well throughout the night and then all of a sudden, they’re not, it might be a sleep regression.
 The main sign is a sudden worsening in sleep patterns around 4 months of age.

 - multiple night wakings

 The good news is that your baby is growing and learning new things.
 They’re now becoming more engaged with the environment around them.

 Take a deep breath, and remember that sleep regressions are temporary.
 Your baby is likely frustrated with their fast growing body and mind.
 They’re now more engaged and aware of their surroundings, including you.

 Before trying the suggestions below, it’s a good idea to make sure your baby isn’t sick.
 An illness can also disrupt their sleep.
 See your doctor if your baby has a fever or is much fussier than normal.

 Give your baby time to practice during the day

 Your baby is working hard to master newfound skills and may be so eager to learn that they try to practice at night, which may unfortunately keep them up.